Excitonic Theory of the Ultrafast Optical Response of 2D-Quantum-Confined Semiconductors at Elevated Densities: Excitonic Rabi Oscillations

 For comparison with the excitonic theory, we also solve the well-established semiconductor Bloch equations in Hartree-Fock limit \cite{lindberg1988effective} to obtain the density of uncorrelated electrons in Eq.~\eqref{eq:N_TOT_SBE}:

 where $\Pol{\mathbf k} = \langle\vdag{\mathbf k}\cndag{\mathbf k}\rangle$ is the interband transition, cf.\ also Eq.~\eqref{eq:P}, and $n_{\mathbf k}^{\xi}$ are the electron occupations:

 All material parameters are listed in Tab.~\ref{tab:parameters}.
-To ensure comparable conditions, we assume equal nonradiative dephasings $\gamma_{\text{nrad}}$ for the MoSe$_2$ monolayer and GaAs QW and neglect any contributions due to reradiation \cite{knorr1996theory}.
-In a MoSe$_2$ monolayer, a total (half) linewidth of 1\,meV corresponds roughly to the radiatively-limited case, as the radiative (half) linewidth already approaches 1\,meV, while in a GaAs QW, a total (half) linewidth of 1\,meV is much larger than the radiative linewidth of approximately tens of \textmu eV \cite{schafer2025distinct}.\\
+To ensure comparable conditions, we assume equal nonradiative dephasings $\gamma_{\text{nrad}}$ for the MoSe$_2$ ML and GaAs QW and neglect any contributions due to reradiation \cite{knorr1996theory}.
+In a MoSe$_2$ ML, a total (half) linewidth of 1\,meV is not far from the radiatively-limited case, which can be achieved by suppressing inhomogeneous broadening via h-BN encapsulation \cite{shree2018observation,cadiz2017excitonic,ajayi2017approaching}, while in a GaAs QW, a total (half) linewidth of 1\,meV is much larger than the radiative linewidth of approximately tens of \textmu eV \cite{schafer2025distinct} and should be regarded as an effective linewidth for a fair comparison between the different materials.
+Incorporating inhomogeneous broadening, as typically causing the linewidth in GaAs QWs at temperatures around 4\,K \cite{thranhardt2003interplay}, would require an ensemble average.

-In the following, we dissect the corresponding interaction contributions to the exciton dynamics and compare the emerging dynamics of a MoSe$_2$ ML and a GaAs QW for circularly-polarized excitation (\textit{GaAs QW vs.\ MoSe$_2$ monolayer}).
+In the following, we dissect the corresponding interaction contributions to the exciton dynamics and compare the emerging dynamics of a MoSe$_2$ ML and a GaAs QW for circularly-polarized excitation (\textit{GaAs QW vs.\ MoSe$_2$ ML}).
 Then, we identify the role of the coherent and (optically dark) incoherent exciton density (\textit{Coherent vs.\ incoherent exciton density}) and examine the momentum distribution of optically dark excitons (\textit{Momentum distribution of optically dark excitons}).
 At last, we compare circular and linear excitation in a MoSe$_2$ ML (\textit{Circular vs.\ linear excitation}).

-\textit{GaAs QW vs.\ MoSe$_2$ monolayer:} In Fig.~\ref{fig:dynamics_exc}, we depict the dynamics of the electron density, cf.\ Eq.~\eqref{eq:N_TOT_SBE}, by solving the semiconductor Bloch equations (SBEs) in Eq.~\eqref{eq:SBE_EOM} and the dynamics of the total excitonic density, cf.\ Eq.~\eqref{eq:N_TOT_EXC}, as solutions of the full excitonic Bloch equations in Eqs.~\eqref{eq:P_EOM_first_order}--\eqref{eq:N_EOM_coul_XX_fourth_order} within the limits discussed above at various pulse areas, defined in Eq.~\eqref{eq:PulseArea}.
-The left column depicts simulations for a GaAs QW and the right column depicts the simulations for a h-BN-encapsulated MoSe$_2$ monolayer.
+\textit{GaAs QW vs.\ MoSe$_2$ ML:} In Fig.~\ref{fig:dynamics_exc}, we depict the dynamics of the electron density, cf.\ Eq.~\eqref{eq:N_TOT_SBE}, by solving the semiconductor Bloch equations (SBEs) in Eq.~\eqref{eq:SBE_EOM} and the dynamics of the total excitonic density, cf.\ Eq.~\eqref{eq:N_TOT_EXC}, as solutions of the full excitonic Bloch equations in Eqs.~\eqref{eq:P_EOM_first_order}--\eqref{eq:N_EOM_coul_XX_fourth_order} within the limits discussed above at various pulse areas, defined in Eq.~\eqref{eq:PulseArea}.
+The left column depicts simulations for a GaAs QW and the right column depicts the simulations for a h-BN-encapsulated MoSe$_2$ ML.